+- Engineering,

+- Enforcement,

+- Education,

+- Engagement,

+- Evaluation. "

-- 3. Deleting the word "rapid" from Policy 2(b) and replacing it with the work "higher-order". - 4.
-Moving Policy 3 after Policy 4 and renumbering the policies accordingly. - 5.
-Inserting preamble text between Policies 3 and 4 as follows:
+- 3. Deleting the word "rapid" from Policy 2(b) and replacing it with the word "higher-order".

+- 4. Moving existing Policy 3 after existing Policy 4.

+- 5. Inserting preamble text between Policies 3 and 4 as follows:

-"Maintaining and Developing a Sustainable Transportation System their passenger handling capacity.
+"Maintaining and Developing a Sustainable Transportation System

+Improvements to key elements of the transportation system will also be needed to support the City's growth, such as renovating transit stations to increase and upgrade their passenger handling capacity and reconfiguring streets to move more people and goods within the existing space.
 A number of other changes related to alterations and additions to the street network and new and improved connections to local and regional transit services are detailed in Secondary Plans such as the North York Centre and the Scarborough Centre plans.
-The broad objective is to provide a wide range of sustainable transportation options for goods and people of all ages, abilities and means that are seamlessly connected, safe, convenient, affordable and economically competitive.
+The broad objective is to provide a wide range of sustainable transportation options for goods and people of all ages, abilities and means that are safe, seamlessly connected, convenient, affordable and economically competitive to all parts of the city.
 Within this context, the transportation infrastructure policies of the Plan are designed to address three prime areas of concern: